Tired of Cricut's crafting machines? Here are the best Cricut alternatives

 Reasons to avoid

-What you need to know: Brother will be a more familiar brand name for many.
+30-second review: Brother will be a more familiar brand name for many.
 It's known for its printers and sewing machines, but it also makes Cricut-like machines for cutting.
-We found its ScanNCut SDX125 to be a great alternative to Cricut for hobbyists working with paper, card vinyl and fabric, and particularly for quilters.
+I found its ScanNCut SDX125 to be a great alternative to Cricut for hobbyists working with paper, card vinyl and fabric, and particularly for quilters.
 Note, though that the Brother ScanNCut SDX125E is sold in the US, see the Brother ScanNCut SDX900 below if you're in Europe.

 Design: What makes the ScanNCut SDX125 different from other alternatives is the scanning part.
 It features a built-in scanner so you can transfer printed pages into real projects.
 You can send SVG files from your computer, but you can also programme design directly on the machine using the LCD touchscreen display and its 682 built-in designs, including 100 quilting patterns and nine fonts.